I recently visited North East India for 10 days. From what I have experienced, I will leave you with below tips to plan your own itinerary:

 What did I like the most?
 Friendly host, home food!

 What did I like the most?
-I just loved LOVED this place, bamboo hut & full Asami feels!
+I just loved LOVED the raw vibe of this place, bamboo hut & full Asami feels!

 Mawlynong – Jeffry’s Homestay

 What did I like the most?
-This place is right next to where you bus/vehicle will leave you.
+This place is right next to where your bus/vehicle will leave you.
 It is super COZY & cheap

 North east India is composed of seven sisters states.
 From Assam to Tripura to Agartala, it goes farther away from India towards the bordering countries.
 If you are in Meghalaya, you will be very close to Bangladesh.
 If you are in Assam, you will be very close to Bhutan border.